theupdateframework/python-tuf/GOVERNANCE.md

 ## Changes in maintainership

 A contributor to the project must express interest in becoming a maintainer.
-The BDFL has the authority to add or remove maintainers.
+The CB has the authority to add or remove maintainers.

 ## Changes in governance
-The BDFL supervises changes in governance.
+The CB supervises changes in governance.